 Revenue for the year ended November 30, 2011 was \$3,225,463.
 This represents sales revenue from our wholly owned subsidiary, Mowood, for the period from September 21, 2011 through November 30, 2011 as well as lease income from our Public Service Company of New Mexico investment during the year.
 Our Public Service Company of New Mexico investment was made in June 2011 and the results of Mowood's operations were consolidated for the period from September 21, 2011 through November 30, 2011 and, thus, there are no comparable revenues for the years ended November 30, 2010 and November 30, 2009.
 Amounts related to our investment securities previously reported as revenue in prior periods are now reflected below Income (Loss) from Operations.
-Investment income as presented in our 2010 10-K is now reflected in the line items "Distributions and income from investments, net" and "other income."
-As we do not plan to make additional investments in securities (other than short term, highly liquid part of our operations, consistent with our intentions to invest in real property assets which can be leased.
+Investment income as presented in our 2010 10-K is now reflected in the line items "Distributions and dividend income, net" and "other income."
+As we do not plan to make additional investments in securities (other than short term, highly liquid investments to be held pending acquisition of real property assets) and intend to liquidate our securities portfolio in an orderly manner, investments are no longer considered part of our operations, consistent with our intentions to invest in real property assets which can be leased.